 Is Driving to Alaska Worth It?

-Yes, especially if you enjoy road trips!
-It’s an epic journey down wonderfully scenic roads, passing fun and interesting attractions, that few people do.
-However, it does take a lot of time, consumes a lot of gas, and some parts are quite mundane—like everything in life, you must take the good with the bad.
+Absolutely, especially if you’re the road trip type.
+It’s an epic journey through genuinely scenic roads, hitting fun and interesting spots that most people never experience.
+That said, it eats time, consumes gas, and some stretches are mundane.
+Like most worthwhile adventures, you take the good with the bad.

-For instance, the journey from the border of the USA, near Montana, will cover about 2,000 miles (one-way) to reach Alaska.
-Driving non-stop, the expedition will take about 32 hours!
+The journey from the U.S.-Canada border near Montana covers roughly 2,000 miles (one-way) to reach Alaska.
+Driving nonstop, you’re looking at about 32 hours.

-Below are the distances and driving times from two other states.
+Here are distances and times from other starting points:

 What’s the Best Guidebook For Driving to Alaska

-A carefully planned journey offers the opportunity to experience a world before development, where wild animals still roam a landscape covered with glaciers, tundra, mountains, lakes, streams, and forests.
-The only downfall to all of this fresh air and wide-open space is that there are only a few roads and limited tourist infrastructure.
+Thoughtful planning unlocks the chance to experience a landscape largely untouched by development, where wild animals roam freely across terrain covered with glaciers, tundra, mountains, lakes, streams, and forests.
+The trade-off?
+Limited roads and sparse tourist infrastructure.

-The Milepost 2023 travel planner is a 700-page, mile-by-mile description of more than 15,000 miles of road in Alberta, British Columbia, Northwest Territories, Yukon, and Alaska.
+The Milepost 2025 travel planner is a 700+ page guide with mile-by-mile breakdowns of 15,000+ miles of road in Alberta, British Columbia, the Northwest Territories, Yukon, and Alaska.